mickfuzz/phd4/_posts/2022-2-5-3M-framework.md

 The process of level design suits the use of creative materials to scaffold and transfer planning from on screen to a more easily collaborative, physical format.
 In outreach work I have used textile sheets with cut out shapes in a multitude of colours to represent platforms, hazards and characters.
 Learners map out in small teams and share back to a larger group.

 I made some very simple arcade cabinets out of wood which housed second hand laptops.
 Connecting arcade buttons to the computer via a Makey Makey, arduino (leonardo) or custom break out USB joystick adaptor is a relatively simple electronics project which can be completed quickly.
-Some families did this at home in very low tech ways with cardboard materials.
+SoOptionally the outsides of cabinets also could be made from cardboard materials.

 Creating a customised psyical object that allows the playing of   their own arcade cabinets was a very engaging activity and a fantastic target to work towards as they made their games.